-You may also file electronically through the DAWSON case management system.
+You may also file a petition electronically.
+E-filed petitions will be submitted electronically through the DAWSON case management system.
 For more information, see “Filing a Petition” at https://ustaxcourt.gov/dawson.html.

 You should submit Form 4, Statement of Taxpayer Identification Number, when you file your petition, and redact (delete) your Social Security number or Employer Identification number from any notice you attach to your petition and from any other document you file with the Court.
 The word redact means to remove or delete information.
 See Tax Court Rule 27.
 Do not include your Social Security number on any document you send to the Court (except Form 4).

 You should not include on, and where necessary you should redact or delete from, any document filed with the Court personal information such as Social Security numbers or Employer Identification numbers, dates of birth, names of minor children, and financial account numbers.
 See Rule 27(a).
 If you do not do so, your personal information will be part of the public record of your case.
 When information is part of the public record, it means that anyone can come to the Court and look at the file and obtain information.